Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 What to Wear in Copenhagen?

-Visiting Copenhagen in 5 days means it’s your time to embrace Scandi style.
+Visiting Copenhagen in 5 days involves embracing Scandi style.
 Embody the causally cool Matilda Djerf to fit into the local, understated aesthetic while still accommodating for the varied weather with versatile layers.

 Local Danes prioritize comfort as much as class, so expect to see loose linen pajama pants paired with a structured wool coat.
-In Danish culture, fitting in is often favored over standing out (see the Law of Jante), meaning the practical pieces you already have in your closet will be perfect for your trip — no need to go invest in a whole new wardrobe or any designer drip!
+In Danish culture, fitting in is favored over standing out—see the Law of Jante—meaning the practical pieces you already have in your closet will be perfect; there’s no need to invest in a whole new wardrobe or any designer drip.

 Minimalistic Tops